 - Faster funding than traditional banks, sometimes offering funds in 24 hours

 - Often has the ease and convivence of an all-online experience

 - A wide variety of loan types offer fast funding options, including SBA loans

 - Online lenders tend to offer higher interest rates and lower loan amounts than loans from banks and credit unions

 - Fast funding options often are online only, which can be a drawback for anyone who wants in-person assistance

 You have a number of options for fast funding, which may approve you in as little as minutes to a day.
 Funds can also appear in your account within hours.
-But it’s important to not let the ease and speed of the process turn into an impulsive action.
-Take time to compare loan types, rates, terms, and other features very carefully.
+But it’s important not to let the ease and speed of the process turn into an impulsive action.
+Take time to compare loan types, rates, terms and other features very carefully.

 Frequently asked questions

 Plenty of online lending options advertise that you can get approved in minutes and receive funds within hours if you qualify.
-Other options may take up to days to approve you and you may see funds within 48 hours.
+Other options may take up to days to approve, and you may see funds within 48 hours.
 These options are preferable for some business owners since traditional lenders may take weeks to approve a business loan.

 The easiest business loan to get can depend on your background and what you are looking for in a loan.
 Most business loans can be easy to get if you have excellent credit, have been in business for years and have high annual revenue.
 Other loan types, like equipment financing, invoice factoring and merchant cash advances may be your best option if you have bad credit or a new business.
 SBA microloans are also an option for business owners with poor credit and startups.